 To meet this threshold, you must show that either the VA didn’t provide a reasonable level of care or they didn’t get informed consent.

 The VA failed to provide the level of care that is expected of a reasonable health care provider.

 - Diagnosis errors

 - Birth injuries

 The VA didn’t get informed consent before treating the veteran.
 This could be either from the veteran or an authorized representative (if there’s an approved VA power of attorney).

-Informed consent must be in easy-to-understand language and include:
+Informed consent must be in easy-to-understand language and includes the following main elements:

 - The nature of the proposed procedure or treatment

 - Expected benefits

 - Reasonably foreseeable associated risks